Suzuki Cultus: Swift

 Following limited 1985–1988 sales of the Forsa, the nameplate was changed to Suzuki Swift.
 The Swift was available as a three-door GTi and five-door GLX hatchback.
 Designed by General Motors, the design echoed that of the contemporary Chevrolet Cavalier and Pontiac Sunfire.
 A four-door sedan followed in 1990 – imported from Japan.
 For Swifts in North America, the 1.0-liter three-cylinder was only available in Canada where it was sold from 1992 to 1994.
 In 1990, the GLX was dropped; an inexpensive GA 3-door was added as were GA, GL and GS four-door sedan.
 At the same time, the GTi name was changed to GT because of an out-of-court settlement with Volkswagen of America over their similarly named GTI.
 The Swift nameplate moved on to separate from the Cultus, eventually being placed on the North American "third generation" model.

 The Swift featured a 993 cc inline three-cylinder engine producing 56 PS.
 The G10 engine weighed 63 kg and was the same as used in the Geo Metro and other North American iterations.
 Other engine configurations included a carbureted or fuel injected SOHC eight-valve 1.3-liter G13.
 Trim levels included the 1.0 GA and the 1.0 GL.
 The GA model included plastic wheelcovers, four-speed gearbox and cloth trim.
 The GL model included more equipment such as a five-speed gearbox, alloy wheels, a sunroof, and air conditioning in some markets.

 With the first generation, Suzuki marketed the Swift GTi with the G13B engine – a DOHC 16 valve, 1.3-liter, inline four-cylinder engine with an aluminum block and cylinder head, forged steel crankshaft and connecting rods, and cast aluminum high compression pistons (10:1 compression ratio).
 Its power output is 101 PS.

 The second generation received a modest restyle and other production changes in 1992, including changes to the bumpers, tail lights and interior.
 GT/GTi versions were equipped with larger sway-bars, and the camshafts were now solid.
 Production for the North American market ended in 1994.
 From 1995 onward, the redesigned North American-exclusive Suzuki Swift was built at CAMI Automotive, receiving all the modifications of its Pontiac and Geo/Chevrolet siblings – only ever available in the three-door body style, however.

 GM-badged

-The second generation Cultus was sold as the Geo Metro in the US and Canada, and as the Pontiac Firefly in Canada and the Middle East, and as the Chevrolet Sprint in Canada.
-Unlike the four-cylinder Swifts, General Motors-badged units usually featured the 1-liter G10 engine, with a turbocharged version and a larger 1.3 available in some Canadian market versions.
+The second generation Cultus was sold as the Geo Metro in the US and Canada, and as the Pontiac Firefly in Canada and the Middle East, and as the Chevrolet Sprint in Canada and Chile.
+Unlike the four-cylinder Swifts, General Motors-badged units usually featured the 1.0-liter G10 three-cylinder engine, with a turbocharged version and a larger 1.3-liter engine available in some Canadian market versions.
 In late 1989, production began at CAMI Automotive, with a mere 660 cars finished the first year.
 From here on out, all Metro models with the exception of convertibles would be produced in Canada.